Aloysius Maryadi Sutrisnaatmaka

 Aloysius Maryadi Sutrisnaatmaka M.S.F. (born 18 May 1953) is an Indonesian Roman Catholic bishop.

-Biography

 On 6 January 1981 Harjosusanto was ordained a priest of the congregation of the Missionaries of the Holy Family.
 On 23 January 2001, Sutrisnaatmaka was nominated as the bishop of the Roman Catholic Diocese of Palangkaraya, and on 7 May 2001 he was ordained bishop by Julius Darmaatmadja.